 There was a libertarian aspect to European romanticism – a desire to be free of the tyranny of convention or opposing political philosophies.
 In Britain were those who accepted those parts of the Enlightenment that suited them while rejecting the egalitarianism and empiricism of people like Jeremy Bentham and Stuart Mill.
 A few championed a philosophy that claimed reality to be essentially idea rather than materiality.

-There was also Wordsworth's friend, Samuel Taylor Coleridge (1772-1834) – Britain's best known conservative early in the century.
-Coleridge had been friendly toward revolutionists during his younger days, but he had had a change of mind by the beginning of the century.
+On the side of romanticism was William Wordsworth (1770-1850), a major English poet who wrote of our souls seeing that immortal sea that brought us hither and hearing the mighty waters rolling evermore.
+There was Wordsworth's friend, Samuel Taylor Coleridge (1772-1834), Britain's best known conservative early in the century.
+Coleridge had been friendly toward revolutionists during his younger days, but he had had a change of mind by the beginning of the 1800s.
 In 1801 he began sinking into an opium habit.
 He passed through Pantheism (God is everywhere and everything) but he recovered his Christian faith in time to appeal to conservatives.
 He denounced Pantheism as atheism (if God is everything than there is nothing distinct that can be called God).
 He embraced philosophical idealism – Plato's view of reality as basically mind or idea.
 And, as libertarians do, Coleridge championed free speech.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.